xonq/tutorials/repeatmodeler.md

 <br />

 ## OUTPUT
 RepeatModeler outputs a ton of files, which is why output needs to be directed to a scratch folder.
-You will not need most of the files - instead, the `-consensi.fa` is the *de novo* repeat library you reference when [masking](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#2-soft-mask-assembly) your assembly for gene prediction.
+You will not need most of the files - instead, the `<NAME>-families.fa` is the *de novo* repeat library you reference when [masking](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#2-soft-mask-assembly) your assembly for gene prediction.
+Simply move the main files to a different directory so they do not get deleted in the scratch folder and either compress or delete the working directory.